Qirky/Troop/README.md

 `apt-get install python-tk`

+As of 01/01/20, Troop will no longer support Python 2.
+Users may find that their experience using Troop with Python 2 is less than desirable so please do consider upgrading your version of Python as it is no longer officially supported by the Python foundation.

 ## Getting started

 There are two ways of using Troop; one is to download the latest release and run it as you would any other program on your computer, and the other is two run the files using Python.
 The first option does not require Python to be installed on your machine, but you do need to have correctly configured your live coding language of choice first e.g. FoxDot, which uses Python to run.